ejiek/hyprland-auto-layot/README.md

 **Pros**
 - Adapts to workspace reassignments between monitors
-- Accommodates newly added or removed monitors and workspaces.
+- Accommodates newly added or removed monitors and workspaces
+- Doesn't rely on parsing `hyrpland.conf`

 **Cons**
 - Runs continuously in the background
 - Processes every Hyprland signal
+- You might see flashing placeholder window more often (see [IPC missing workspace orientation](#IPC-missing-workspace-orientation))

 **When to use**
 Dynamic monitor and workspace setups where changes occur post-initialization.

 `monitoradded` and `monitorremoved' are not handled yet but it should update a list of monitors.

-### Fire Once
+### ➡️ Fire Once

 On startup, this app goes through all workspaces and sets appropriate orientation.
 Then returns to the default workspaces for each monitor.